 Coping after miscarriage

-One in four pregnancies end in miscarriage.
+One in five pregnancies end in miscarriage which is defined as a pregnancy loss that occurs before week 20 of a pregnancy.
+Many women and their partners are affected with one in ten women experiencing a miscarriage in their lifetime.
 Although common, this does not take away from the often devastating impact that this can have on your emotional health.

 Pregnancy loss can lead you to grieve for not only the pregnancy but also your sense of self and your hopes for the future as a mother or father of that child.

 Although the baby may no longer be physically present, you may still feel a continued bond and attachment.
 Even if the pregnancy ended very early, the sense of bonding can still be strong.

 Following miscarriage, you may experience a rollercoaster of emotions such as numbness, disbelief, anger, guilt, sadness, depression, anxiety, confusion and difficulty concentrating.
 In addition, the process also often requires a mind shift, as you may already have started planning (consciously or unconsciously) your future life with your baby.

 Letting go of these thoughts and ideals and allowing yourself to grieve can be hard.
 Many women are left feeling distressed and sad, and some report pangs of guilt as they reflect on whether they may have done something to contribute to the miscarriage.
 Some women even experience physical symptoms from their emotional distress, such as fatigue, trouble sleeping, difficulty concentrating, loss of appetite and frequent episodes of crying.
 The hormonal changes that occur after miscarriage may intensify these symptoms.

 Despite the profound grief that many women and men can experience, the impact of early pregnancy loss through miscarriage is often underestimated.